 - You are pursuing an undergraduate degree and are enrolled full time

 - Your family makes $60,000 per year or less

 To apply, contact your school’s financial aid office.

 If you’re a student athlete, you might be eligible for a scholarship that covers tuition and fees.
 Athletic scholarships are available to both New Mexico residents and nonresidents.

 To qualify, you must attend one of the following schools:

 - Western New Mexico University

 Contact the school’s financial aid office or athletic department for details.

-Students from underrepresented groups in graduate education can receive up to $7,200 per year through the Graduate Scholarship program.
+New Mexico students from underrepresented groups in graduate education can receive up to $7,200 per year through the Graduate Scholarship program.
 If you’re pursuing your master’s degree, you can receive the scholarship for up to two years.